MarkoRrokaj/Catawiki_Webscraper/README.md

-Catawiki Web Scraper
+# Catawiki Web Scraper
-Overview
+## Overview

 The Catawiki Web Scraper is a powerful Node.js-based tool designed to scrape auction data from the popular auction platform, Catawiki.
-The web scraper uses Puppeteer for browser automation, making it ideal for collecting auction listings, detailed item descriptions, prices, dates, and other relevant data.
+The scraper uses Puppeteer for browser automation, making it ideal for collecting auction listings, detailed item descriptions, prices, dates, and other relevant data.

-This project allows users to extract auction data from Catawiki into structured JSON format.
-This data can be used for various purposes, such as market research, analytics, or developing auction-based services and insights.
+This tool allows users to extract auction data into structured JSON format, which can be used for market research, analytics, or to develop auction-based insights and services.
 Features

     Headless Scraping: Uses Puppeteer in headless mode for efficient scraping.
-    Extract Auction Listings: Collects information from multiple auctions, including titles, descriptions, dates, and prices.
+    Auction Data Extraction: Scrapes auction titles, descriptions, prices, dates, and URLs.
-    Filter and Sort Data: Data is stored in JSON format, allowing easy filtering and sorting using other tools or scripts.
+    JSON Output: Stores data in JSON format for easy filtering and analysis.
-    Automated Browsing: The scraper mimics user interactions to load dynamic content (e.g., pagination and lazy-loaded items).
-    Customizable: Set custom parameters to target specific auction categories or listing pages.
+    Customizable: Set custom parameters to scrape specific auction categories or listings.
+    Automated Pagination: Handles multiple pages automatically.

-    Prerequisites
+## Prerequisites

-Before running the project, ensure that you have the following installed:
+Before running the project, ensure you have the following installed:

     Node.js (v14.0 or higher)
     npm (v6.0 or higher)

-You’ll also need to install the required dependencies using npm.

 Installing Dependencies